-A 529 plan is a tax-advantaged savings plan which is aimed towards encouraging saving for education expenses.
+A 529 plan is a tax-advantaged savings plan which is aimed toward encouraging saving for primary and secondary education expenses.
 These plans are sponsored by states and, in some cases, private educational institutions.
-Many taxpayers wonder whether or not they can contribute to a state plan outside of the state they reside in and the answer is yes, but it may affect your tax deductions.
-New to the Tax Cuts and Jobs Act, you can now save for primary AND secondary education with a 529.
+Many taxpayers wonder whether they can contribute to a state plan outside of the state they reside in, and the answer is yes, but it may affect your tax deductions.

-Thirty-four states offer tax deductible plans to their residents.
+Thirty-five states offer a tax deduction or credit to their residents for 529 plan contributions.
 However, moving your 529 dollars to a different state may cause you to lose the tax benefits associated with the plan.
 For example, Illinois allows only contributions to an Illinois 529 plan of $10,000 (filing single) and $20,000 (married filing jointly) to reduce taxable income.
 Qualified distributions from only an Illinois 529 plan are exempt.
 On the other hand, in Missouri, residents can contribute up to $8,000 (filing single) and $16,000 (married filing jointly) to a Missouri 529 Plan or another state’s 529 plan and reduce taxable income.
 Likewise, qualified distributions are exempt whether it is a Missouri or a non-Missouri 529 plan.
 So, compared to Missouri, Illinois incentivizes its residents to keep dollars in the state and allows higher contributions, whereas Missouri allows more freedom to choose where to put your 529 dollars while still allowing deductions.

 In the end, where you put your money is up to you.
-Educate yourself on your state’s rules regarding contributions to a 529 plan and keep in mind many states are similar to Illinois, and will only incentivize residents to contribute to their home state.
-As you begin your journey of saving for education, do your research and contact an Anders advisor.All Insights
+Educate yourself on your state’s rules regarding contributions to a 529 plan and keep in mind many states are similar to Illinois and will only incentivize residents to contribute to their home state.
+As you begin your journey of saving for education, do your research and contact an Anders advisor below.All Insights